Clinical Laboratory Science

-Types of Degrees Clinical/Medical Laboratory Science Majors Are Getting
+Types of Degrees Clinical Laboratory Science Majors Are Getting

-The following table lists how many clinical/medical laboratory science graduations there were in 2020-2021 for each degree level.
+The following table lists how many clinical/medical laboratory science graduations there were for each degree level during the last year for which data was available.

 Education Level | Number of Grads |